 Both access network providers have agreed, multi-path data traffic routing policies allowing User Data applications to use access networks based on IoT device traffic characteristics.

-The data routing policy also allows the use of IoT NTN service as fallback in case of any standalone NR-U service outages.

 5.x.3 Service Flows

 Alice has to complete various agricultural tasks on the field today

-Alice confirms that multiple vehicles are in operation with the IoT devices, registered on standalone NR-U PLMN1 and IoT NTN PLMN2 access networks.
+Alice confirms that multiple vehicles are in operation with the IoT devices, registered on NR PLMN1 and NTN PLMN2 access networks.

-The sensors and IoT devices collectively keep sending data over standalone NR-U to the applications running on local data network.
+The sensors and IoT devices collectively keep sending data over NR to the applications running on local data network.
 The data sent is time sensitive.

-The local edge computing applications analyse the fresh sensor data and prepare specific action plans for the vehicles to perform on the field which include irrigating the crops, determine harvesting routes for the field, collecting samples of the crop from certain part of the filed, etc. The low latency high bandwidth standalone NR-U access network is used for this data collection.
+The local edge computing applications analyse the fresh sensor data and prepare specific action plans for the vehicles to perform on the field which include irrigating the crops, determine harvesting routes for the field, collecting samples of the crop from certain part of the field, etc.

-The IoT devices also interact with system configuration, charging and management data applications hosted remotely which primarily relate to overall system operations.
-The data is limited in bandwidth and delay tolerant since it is sent to farm vehicles - as needed basis.
+The IoT devices also interact with system and exchange configuration, charging and management data with applications hosted remotely.
+This data is limited in bandwidth and sent to farm vehicles - as needed basis.

 5.x.4 Post-conditions